laurelschwulst/pingpractice.org-eleventy/transmissions-staging/testing.md

 2. Is usually within reach
 3. Serves the art you are ultimately making

-We also recognize that the above will mean different mediums for different people.
+We also think the above will mean different mediums for different people.

 For the initial set of practitioners, this medium is text.
 It’s durable, lightweight, and serves the writing we do.